-Here are three things that make the Doctor Sleep great.
+Here are three things that make the Doctor Sleep great:

 You Don't Need to Read The Shining

-Though The Shining was a good novel, I can confidently say that you are not missing out on a great deal of information if you jump straight into Doctor Sleep.
+The Shining was a great novel, but I can confidently say that you are not missing out on a great deal of information if you jump straight into Doctor Sleep.
 The beginning of the novel perfectly summarizes exactly what you need to know about Danny Torrance and what happened at the Overlook Hotel.
 So if you want to read this novel and don't want to read The Shining, don't worry—you will still enjoy this novel.